 All students at Gartree take part in curriculum music lessons, which are designed to be interactive, fun and practical.
-Pupils learn keyboard skills, acoustic guitar and ukulele in practical class lessons.
-Students are also taught how to use music technology using our purpose-built suite of Macs.
+Pupils perform on keyboard, djembe drums, ukulele and guitar in practical class lessons.
+Students compose live and with the aid of music technology such as the Sibelius and Soundtrap software.
+Throughout, the theory of music supports our practical application.

 Extra Curricular Music